Hyundai's luxury sibling Genesis is about to launch its own platform! | Autocar

-The new architecture, which will be compatible with electric and hybrid drivetrains, is described as completely different from the Hyundai group architectures it currently uses in its cars: the E-GMP skateboard for EVs which is underneath the GV60 crossover, and the flexible M3 architecture that underpins its other models.
+The new platform, which will be compatible with electric and hybrid drivetrains, is described as completely different from the Hyundai group architectures it currently uses in its cars: the E-GMP skateboard for EVs that is underneath the GV60 crossover and the flexible M3 architecture that underpins its other models.

-The company has not given any details about the new structure, beyond confirming it is due to underpin its first car in 2027, but Genesis’ European boss Peter Kronstadl said it is being engineered to ensure Genesis models offer a driving experience that is at once in line with the brand’s premium positioning, and obviously distinct from its Hyundai and Kia siblings.
+The company has not given any details about the new structure, beyond confirming it is due to underpin its first car in 2027, but Genesis’s European boss Peter Kronschnabl said it is being engineered to ensure Genesis models offer a driving experience that is at once in line with the brand’s premium positioning and obviously distinct from its Hyundai and Kia siblings.

 "And therefore, it was decided that in order to fulfil the requirements of the brand's driving dynamics, Genesis needs its own platform for the future models.
 That was the reason why this platform was created.”